tv2are/demo/README.md

 - Make the application print out the new attributes
 - Add a delete button to ItemView
   - Make the button delete the li element
+  - Make the button delete the model and rerender the EmployeeList (showing the new result)